Hampus220S/stocks/NOTES.md

 - print prices on every second line vertically on left side of chart (0, 0, w:10, h:0) with .has_padding = true
 - print titles of every window border

+## Flickering and layering
+Insight: erase functions cause flickering
+Insight: without erase (or other clearing) old text and content is still visable
+- fix flickering screen
 - don't fill window if background color is TUI_COLOR_NONE (title on border removes the border right now)